 Approval of democracy

-However, a large number of associations have contributed to creating some degree of social protection for vulnerable social groups.
-While the anti-corruption movement, and protests against the rape of and violence directed against women have been mainly driven by the middle classes, they are an expression of a growing solidarity on topics that cut across and affect all parts of the Indian society.
-A large number of initiatives also take place at the grassroots level, with local groups collectively organizing to carry out strikes and protests.
-Since India’s colonial period, tribal groups have a long tradition of resistance and protesting.
+However, many associations have helped create some degree of social protection for vulnerable social groups.
+Many grassroots-level initiatives are active, with local groups organizing strikes and protests.
+Tribal groups have a tradition of non-parliamentary protest dating to the colonial period.
 Moreover, local communities have become vocal in resisting mining projects and land acquisitions.
-These self-help organizations are sometimes manipulated for political purposes, but they often act in an autonomous manner to promote the interests of their communities.
+Such manifestations of self-help organizations are sometimes manipulated for political purposes, but these organizations often act autonomously to promote the interests of their communities.

 Social capital